dredremontes/pull_integrinMD/README.md

 ```
 to check if Clang is already installed.
 If not, it can be installed by following the instructions here: https://www.ics.uci.edu/~pattis/common/handouts/macclion/clang.html.
 Next, download cmake from https://cmake.org/download/.

 First, we will move the gromacs-2020.4 folder from its current location to the folder where our programs are kept.
-For my PC, this folder is "C:/Program Files."
+For my PC, this folder is `C:/Program Files`.
 For MacOS, this will be the Applications folder.
 Next, we’re going to open up the terminal and navigate to the folder containing gromacs-2020.4.
 Now we can follow the "Quick and dirty installation" steps from the GROMACS website:
 ```
 $> cd gromacs-2020.4
 $> mkdir build